mcastrolab/Brazil_Covid19_spatiotemporal/2_geographic_center/README.md

 ## Manuscript Output
 This code produces  .gif files: `gif/Nation_cases_centroids.gif` and `gif/Nation_deaths_centroids.gif`.

 __Fig.
+2A__ and __Fig.
+2B__ present the path of the COVID-19 case- and death-weighted geographic centers to show the movement of the epidemic centroid in Brazil over time. __Fig.
+S2__ shows maps for the movement of the centroid for COVID-19 cases and deaths in each state.

+This R script also calculates the length of each line connecting the centroids, the length between each centroid and the capital city, and the direction of the line’s movement.
+In the case of states, we also calculated the distance between the capital city and the furthest municipality in the state.
+That distance was the denominator of a ratio that considered the length of the line connecting centroids each week as the numerator (the largest the ratio, the further cases or deaths moved to the interior)
+  * __Fig.
+2D__ (`figures/Figure2`)
+  * __Table S4__  (`6_correlations/data/distance-case.csv`)
+  * __Table S5__ (`6_correlations/data/distance-death.csv`)

+__Fig.
 1A__ and __Fig.
 1B__ (`/figure/Figure1`) were generated using ArcMap.